dseeni/TechArtDemos/README.md

 In this way each additonal solvers have a unique vertex valence pair configuration as well:

-- Line Line Solver -> (4,4)
+- Line Line Solver -> (4,4) The easiest case wherein a perfect intersection exists
-- Skew Line Solver -> (4,4) Assuming no intersection exists
+- Skew Line Solver -> (4,4) The most common case, where no precise intersection exists
-- Double Skew Sover -> (4,4) Wherein the edge belongs to a trianglualr face in the case of corner chamfers
+- Double Skew Sover -> (4,4) Wherein the given edge belongs to a trianglualr face in the case of corner chamfers
 - Plane Plane Solver -> (3,3) Rare topology case when you partial chamfer side of a cube
 - Line Plane Solver -> (4,3) Common topology when you chamfer a cylinder head
 '''